-10-9B-16-14: GRADING PERMIT:
+10-9B-16-17: GRADING PERMIT:

-No grading, filling or excavation of any kind shall commence on land within the CE-3 zone without the developer first having obtained a grading permit.
-A revegetation/retention plan, endorsed by a licensed civil engineer, must be approved by the city engineer prior to preliminary plat approval.
-A grading permit for subdivisions shall not be issued and shall not become active until the proposed development has final plat approval, all fees have been paid, and the bonding has been posted, guaranteeing the construction of all uncompleted required improvements.
-Areas outside of approved grading areas shall be cordoned off with nylon fencing or equivalent during the grading and construction process and shall not be disturbed.
+- A. No grading, filling or excavation of any kind shall commence on a lot within the CE-3 zone without first having obtained a grading permit. - B. A revegetation/retention plan, endorsed by a licensed civil engineer, must be approved by the city engineer and planning commission. - C. A grading permit is required for each individual lot prior to a building permit being issued. - D. Areas outside of approved grading areas shall be cordoned off with nylon fencing or equivalent during the grading and construction process and shall not be disturbed.